-- GIT 2113 Database Construction and Maintenance.
-A course designed to introduce database concepts and goals of databased management systems, and relational, hierarchical, and network models of data.
-Included are Structured Query Language (SQL) and methods for organizing and accessing data.
-(3,2,2) - GIT 2123 Fundamentals of Geographical Information Systems (GIS).
-This course includes the use of computer mapping and databases in multiple applications.
-Included are incorporation of imagery and data into a graphical oriented database systems techniques, approaches, and applications.
-(3,2,2) - GIT 2133 Aerial Photography Interpretation.
-This course includes fundamentals of map and air photo characteristics including scale, feature identification, and symbolization.
-Utilized are interpretation techniques of various productions, including topographic and thematic maps, aerial photographs, and satellite images.
-(3,2,2) - GIT 2273 Remote Sensing.
-This course includes remote sensing, interpretation, and application of air photos and other remote sensing images.
-This course also includes the global positioning system and other remote sensing devices.
-(3,1,4)
+- GIT 2223-Data Acquisition in GIS.
+This course provides students with the knowledge and practical experience necessary to develop skills in the acquisition, conversion, and creation of spatial data.
+Topics include acquisition of existing data, metadata, conversion in format of digital data, creating digital data utilizing digitizers and scanners, the utilization of remote sensing data, and the Global Positioning System. - GIT 2333-Introduction to ArcView (GIS).
+This course provides the foundation for developing a geographic information system using ArcView software.
+The course gives students the conceptual overview and hands-on experience needed to take full advantage of ArcView software's display analysis, and presentation mapping functions.
+Students learn basic ArcView functionality and become familiar with the components of the ArcView graphical user interface (GUI). - GIT 2113-Database Construction and Maintenance.
+A course designed to database concepts and goals of database management systems, and relational, hierarchical, and network models of data.
+Included are Structured Query Language (SQL) and methods of organizing and accessing data.
+(3,2,2) - GIT 2123-Fundamentals of Geographical Information Systems (GIS).
+This course includes the use of computer mapping and database in multiple applications.
+Included are incorporation of imagery and data into a graphical oriented database system.
+Also included are the fundamentals of geographical information systems techniques, approaches, and applications.
+(3,2,2) - GIT 2133-Principles of Image Processing.
+This course includes fundamentals of remotely sensed data including scale, feature identification, and symbolization.
+Includes fundamentals of interpretation techniques of various image products, including topographic and thematic maps, aerial photographs, sensor images, and satellite images.
+(3,2,2)